 How much does a cleaning at Aspen Dental cost?

-Aspen Dental's flagship new patient promotion (currently advertised at $19 in many markets, sometimes free) includes a comprehensive exam and X-rays only.
+Aspen Dental's advertised new patient offer ($29 as of June 2026, for patients without dental insurance, ages 21 and over, at participating offices; Aspen's own terms put the minimum value at $80) includes a comprehensive exam and X-rays only.
 It does NOT include the cleaning itself.
-The cleaning is a separate charge, quoted after the exam, typically $99 to $179 cash or 100% covered by PPO insurance.
-The promotion is designed to get you in the door for the exam at near-zero cost so the practice can identify any restorative work needed.
+The cleaning is a separate charge, quoted after the exam, or 100% covered by most PPO insurance.
+The promotion is designed to get you in the door for the exam at low cost so the practice can identify any restorative work needed.

 Does Aspen Dental take dental insurance?